youngboy/qwik/packages/devtools/docs/guide.md

 so, the question is how to

-- get props
+- [ ] get props
-- get store
+- [ ] get store
+- [ ] get component$ function to reveal it in source
-- from an element, search for its parent
+- [ ] from an element, search for its parent component if there is
+- [ ] before container resumed, what info we can provide ?

 ## Loggings

 WIP

 - is `printRenderStats` useful for qwik app developer ? and how to interpret it or how to present it
-- put Performance Timing API result in here for every page request
+- For every page request, output performance timing result and server render metrics -

 ## Misc